The Bankrate promise

 There are a few alternatives for sending money that are quicker than depositing a check.

-One reliable way to send money is through a wire transfer.
-If a domestic wire transfer is initiated before the institution’s cut-off time, the funds are typically available in the recipient’s account within the same day.
-However, wire transfers can be expensive.
-Domestic outgoing wire transfer fees average about $26, according to Bankrate research.
-Fees are even higher for international wire transfers.
+- Wire transfer: If a domestic wire transfer is initiated before the institution’s cut-off time, then the funds are typically available in the recipient’s account within the same day.
+Wire transfers typically come with high fees, though.
+A domestic outgoing wire transfer fee averages about $26, according to Bankrate’s research.

 In most cases, a check should clear within one or two business days.
 There are a few cases in which a check might be held for longer, such as if it’s a large deposit amount or an international check.